 2017 has been a turbulent year for Netflix and their contribution to the Marvel Cinematic Universe.
-First there was Iron Fist, literally the lowest critically rated show on Netflix, followed by The Defenders, a mediocre mini-series that can only be described as The Avengers on a budget.
+First there was Iron Fist, literally their lowest critically rated show, followed by The Defenders, a mediocre mini-series that can only be described as The Avengers on a budget.

 At this point one would assume that Netflix Marvel may have peaked with Season 2 of Daredevil but The Punisher comes in to save the franchise.
 Not to say it’s only good when compared to Iron Fist but that it is a solid series that would only rank below Season 1 of Jessica Jones and Daredevil.
 After multiple movies have fumbled with the character, Netflix dose fans justice with one of the best adaptations of the iconic anti-hero.

 Starting right after the end of Daredevil Season 2, Frank Castle hunts down and kills what remains of the three gangs that were responsible for the death of his family.
 With all three gangs wiped out, he attempts to live a life under the name Pete Castiglione but is haunted by loss of his family and his actions in Afghanistan.

 After helping a co-worker who was in trouble with the mob, Castle is contacted by the mysterious Micro.
 It’s unveiled that he is a former NSA analyst who was almost killed when learned about Operation: Cerberus and Colonel Ray Schoonover heroin smuggling operation.
 Frank realizes that his quest for vengeance is not over and so partners with Micro to expose the rest of the conspirators.

 Crossing their path is D.H.S.
 Agent Dinah Madani, who is investing the death of her partner in the Afghan National Police who had uncovered Operation: Cerberus.
 At first she is stonewalled but gets a break when Castle kills her corrupt superior.
 However, the conspirators are also on to her investigation and try anything they can to end it.